dinodiver/mitchtorkelson/_posts/2023-05-05-waterquality-masonboro.md

 In our ongoing research efforts to monitor coastal water quality in the Cape Fear River Estuary, in-situ data collection remains a foundational element.
 This hands-on approach allows us to measure direct environmental parameters such as chlorophyll a, salinity, turbidity, and other crucial metrics.
 This fine-scale data helps us accurately understand the immediate conditions and processes occurring within the water column.

 ## The Role of In-Situ Data
 In-situ data collection provides ground-truth measurements that are essential for calibrating and validating satellite imagery data.
 By employing the Sea Sciences Acrobat, a towed oscillating vehicle, along with auxiliary sensors, we capture a detailed snapshot of the water column's characteristics.
-The Acrobat allows for rapid, high-resolution 3-dimensional profiling over large spatial areas, ensuring that we capture comprehensive information on the physical and chemical properties of the water column.
+The Acrobat allows for rapid, high-resolution, 3-dimensional profiling over large spatial areas, ensuring that we capture comprehensive information on the physical and chemical properties of the water column.

 ![In Situ Sampling Setup](/mitchtork/assets/img/for_posts/Acrobat.png) *Figure: Deploying the Acrobat during an in-situ data collection mission.*